sharath-chandra-glean/peopleDateExporter/README.md

 - 🔐 Fetches users and groups from Keycloak Admin API
 - 📤 Pushes formatted data to Glean People API
+- 🗺️ Intelligent field mapping from Keycloak to Glean
 - 🐳 Fully Dockerized for cloud deployment
 - ⚙️ Environment-based configuration
 - 📊 Comprehensive logging
 - 🔄 Automatic retry logic for API calls
 - 🧪 Dry-run mode for testing
+- 🔀 Support for both bulk and individual indexing

 ## Project Structure